Snow removal in Montreal: Removal and displacement

 Once collected, snow is cleared to either sewer chutes or directly to landscape dumps.
 Fifteen sewer chutes and eleven snow depots are spread across the city to accommodate snow displacement.

 Sewer chutes process 25 per cent of the city's snow, in which the snow mixes with hot wastewater from residential showers, melts, and flows to a treatment plant in Montreal East, where it is filtered and eventually released into the St. Lawrence River.

 Dump sites are used to store the remaining snow.
 Of these, the largest is the Francon snow depot, formerly a quarry, which receives 40 per cent of the city's snow.
 Snow slowly melts from the quarry in the summertime and is processed by the wastewater system, although a man-made glacier will often remain throughout the warmer months.

 Budget

 The annual cost for snow removal exceeds C$170 million, representing 3% of the city's entire budget in 2021.
-Several snow removal companies have been blacklisted by the city for overcharging for their services.

 In 2012, Maisonneuve reported that the city of Montreal spends about 37 per cent more on snowplowing than other municipalities in Quebec, leading them to raise questions about collusion and bid-rigging.
 Equipment destruction, specifically "firebombing", the use of Molotov cocktail-like devices on snow removal equipment, is employed by private snow removal firms to dissuade competition.

 Upon arrival at dumps, the quantity of snow carried by trucks is verified by camera and GPS to ensure contractors fulfill their obligations.
+Several snow removal companies have been blacklisted by the city for overcharging for their services.